hozn/keepassdb/docs/examples/basic.rst

 You may wish to use the context manager which provides some syntactic simplification.::

-    with LockingDatabase(opts.database, password=opts.password) as db:
+    with LockingDatabase('./example.kdb', password='test') as db:
         # Do stuff with the database here.
         db.save()